home-assistant/Iconic/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-**Iconic** will help making icon fonts integration effortless on iOS, tvOS and watchOS.
-Its main component is in charge of auto-generating strongly typed Swift code, fully compatible with Objective-C.
+**Iconic** helps making icon fonts integration effortless on iOS, tvOS and watchOS.
+Its main component is in charge of auto-generating strongly typed Swift code with [SwiftGen](https://github.com/SwiftGen/SwiftGen), compatible with Objective-C.

-You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `IconDrawable.swift` class.
+You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `IconDrawable.swift` protocol.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

-Give Iconic a test drive by simply doing `pod try Iconic` in your terminal, and pick the `Samples.xcworkspace`.
+Give **Iconic** a test drive by simply doing `pod try Iconic` in your terminal, and pick the `Samples.xcworkspace`.

 <p align="center">
 <img src="https://github.com/dzenbot/Iconic/blob/master/Screenshots/screenshot_scale.gif?raw=true" alt="Scale Example"/>
 </p>

-## But, why Icon Fonts?
+## Why Icon Fonts?

-#### Many advantages:
-- Resolution independent: scale and tint without quality loss.
+- Resolution independent: scale and tint without quality loss
-- Automatically scaled for different screen densities.
+- Automatically scaled for different screen densities
-- Work with (way) less image files.
+- Work with (way) less image files
-- Improve visual consistency.
+- Improve visual consistency
-- Platform agnostic.
+- Platform agnostic
-- Add better UI accessibility.
+- Add better UI accessibility
-- Simple to work with.
+- Simple to work with

 #### Where can I find awesome icon fonts?
 - Check out the [icon fonts available in this repo](./Fonts)!